mitchellh/gon/README.md

 ## Features

   * Code sign one or multiple files written in any language
-  * Package signed files into a zip
+  * Package signed files into a dmg or zip
   * Notarize packages and wait for the notarization to complete
+  * Concurrent notarization for multiple output formats

 ## Installation